 zonisamide - oral, Zonegran (cont.)

 PRECAUTIONS: Before taking zonisamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease (such as kidney stones), lung/breathing problems, long-term diarrhea, metabolic imbalance (metabolic acidosis), a special diet (ketogenic diet), mental/mood problems (such as depression, psychosis).This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).This medication may decrease your ability to sweat, making you more likely to get heat stroke.
 Avoid activities that may cause you to overheat (such as doing strenuous work/exercise in hot weather, using hot tubs).
 When the weather is hot, drink plenty of fluids and dress lightly.
 If you become overheated, promptly seek cooler shelter and stop exercising.
-Get medical help right away if you develop a fever, mental/mood changes, headache, or dizziness.Children may be more sensitive to the side effects of the drug, especially decreased sweating, heat stroke, or metabolic imbalance.During pregnancy, this medication should be used only when clearly needed.
+Get medical help right away if you develop a fever, mental/mood changes, headache, or dizziness.Older adults may be more sensitive to the side effects of this drug, especially dizziness, lightheadedness, or lack of coordination.
+These side effects can increase the risk of falling.Children may be more sensitive to the side effects of the drug, especially decreased sweating, heat stroke, or metabolic imbalance.During pregnancy, this medication should be used only when clearly needed.
 It may harm an unborn baby.
 However, since untreated seizures are a serious condition that can harm both a pregnant woman and her unborn baby, do not stop taking this medication unless directed by your doctor.
 If you are planning pregnancy, become pregnant, or think you may be pregnant, immediately talk to your doctor about the benefits and risks of using this medication during pregnancy.This medication passes into breast milk.
 Consult your doctor before breast-feeding.

 Back to Medications Index